 The transportation union members were notified earlier this month via letter that the school district was considering outsourcing positions, resulting in the bus drivers standing together in solidarity at the board meeting on Tuesday, according to the article.

-The bus drivers added, it was reported, that they teach bus safety to students and they have not heard of those trainings being outsourced as well.
+The bus drivers added that they reportedly teach bus safety to students and they have not heard of those trainings being outsourced as well.

 Contract talks with the school district’s administration will start early next month, news reports said.